 Just to be curious and see if this really did make a difference we roasted two turkeys, one brined with our beer/salt/sugar solution and one straight out of the fridge.
 We treated them exactly the same and hands down the brined turkey won in terms of flavor and moisture content.
 Yay for beer!

-For my 12 pound turkey it took 2 gallons of water plus 4 (12 ounce) Worthy Brewing Lights Out Stouts to submerge it.
+For my 12 pound turkey it took 2 gallons of water plus 4 (12 ounces) Worthy Brewing Lights Out Stouts to submerge it.

 #3 Crispy skin.